Course · Library · News · Discord · More

 an adorable bird

-English speakers sometimes find this order confusing, but this is how it works in French, Irish, Arabic, Malay, and many other languages.
+English speakers sometimes find this order confusing, but this order is normal in French, Irish, Arabic, Malay, and many other languages.
 Think of it this way: the first word is always the most important!

 Let’s make some sentences with descriptions: